dictionaria/pydictionaria/docs/intro-git.md

 ------------

-`git` is a distributed version control system, which allows collaborators to manage and keep track of changes to the project.
+`git` is a distributed version control system, which allows collaborators to manage and keep track of changes to a project.
 Dictionaria uses `git` to manage both the source code of its associated programs and the actual dictionaray data.
 This document gives a brief introduction to the concepts at work with git.

-All the examples here use `git`'s standard command-line interface.
+All the examples use `git`'s standard command-line interface.
 Note that there are several [graphical tools][git-guis], as well as plug-ins that integrate git directly into many popular text editors/development environments.
-However, at the end of the day they're mostly just colourful buttons around the same core principles described in this document.
+However, at the end of the day they're mostly just colourful buttons around the same core principles described here.

 [git-guis]: https://git-scm.com/downloads/guis